-microsampling in action: an elegant dried sample storage solution from altasciences
+microsampling in action: Altasciences dried sample storage solution

 The early adopters of microsampling technology include some of the most innovative companies, scientists, and institutions in clinical research and healthcare.
 We’ve explored the work of Altasciences before, and we’re not surprised to discover that their appetite for innovation extends beyond anti-epileptic drug monitoring, extraction methodology, and clinical research per se, into the realm of dried blood sample storage.